Introduction to Formulas

 Display a true result if the value in the Net Worth field is greater than 1,000,000.

-Note: This is a boolean statement, which only returns a true or false.
+Note: This is a Boolean statement, which only returns a true or false.
 This result only applies to a checkbox field which is either ON (true) or OFF (false).

 No matter how complex or long a formula grows, the basic rules still apply.
 QuickBase always starts reading a formula within the deepest set of parentheses that it finds.
 In other words, when sets of parentheses are nested within other sets, QuickBase starts from the inside out.
 Remember that an open parenthesis: ( requires a closing parenthesis: ).
 If it's missing, QuickBase returns a syntax error.
-Syntax is grammar for formulas and QuickBase is an unforgiving grammarian.
+Syntax is grammar for formulas, and QuickBase is an unforgiving grammarian.
 If you don't express yourself precisely, QuickBase doesn't know what you're asking for.

 You need to watch more than your parentheses.
 Each character in your formula means something to QuickBase.
 For example, square brackets tell QuickBase that the value between them is a field reference.
 If one is missing, you'll get a syntax error.
 If you spell the name of the field wrong, you'll get an error too.

 Formulas consist mostly of functions and field references.
-Because it's hard to remember the exact names of all your field and the syntax rules of each function, QuickBase helps you out.
+Because it's hard to remember the exact names of all your fields and the syntax rules for each function, QuickBase helps you out.
 When you place your cursor in the Formula box, QuickBase displays a Fields & Functions dropdown to the right of the box (refer back to the image above).
 Use it to add functions and insert field references.